 The bill would impose a fee for out-of-state money transmission transactions carried out by or on behalf of individuals, with the fee fully refundable on individual income tax returns.
-Transactions completed for corporations or from an account at a bank or other depository institution are exempted.
+Several types of transactions are exempted, including those completed for corporations, members or retired members of the U.S. Armed Forces or Georgia National Guard, or H-2A visa holders, as well as third-party payments (e.g., bill payment, debit card), check cashing, and sales of money order checks.

 The proposed fee is \$10 for financial transfers up to \$500 and 2 percent for transfers in excess of \$500.
 As compensation for collecting and reporting the fees, financial institutions are allowed to retain 5 percent of the total fees collected.
 No effective date is provided in the bill, but an effective date of July 1, 2017 is assumed for purposes of the fiscal note.